Pattern Analysis for Matthew 16:13-28

 A summarization that concludes a basic structure which is designated with the letters SUM.
 For example, A-B-C-A'-B'-C'-SUM.
 A closing summary is also known as a concluding epitome, final unit, and an epilogue.
 It serves two functions: to summarize and to motivate.
 It is always emphatic and should be easily detected.

 1) There are many CONTRASTS in this literary unit.
-For example, the QUESTION in the first FRAME, Who am I?, was answered in the second frame with the directive not to say that Jesus is the Christ.
+For example, the QUESTION in the A element, Who am I?, was answered in the second frame with the directive not to say that Jesus is the Christ.
 That sets up a CONTRAST in the two A FIRST/FIRST elements where Jesus is not John the Baptist, Elijah, Jeremiah, or one of the other prophets who suffered and died.
 Peter in the A′ element feared Jesus would suffer and die, not understanding His resurrection.
+The SUBSTRUCTURE SUMMARY points to the Father (I suggest that is the Holy Spirit) who revealed Jesus as Christ to Peter.

 2) The X CENTER POINT in verse 21 is very emphatic.
 What are the four things Jesus said He would do?
 He will go to Jerusalem, He will suffer, He will be crucified, and He will be resurrected.
-So when Peter in verse 22B of the two FIRST/FIRST elements states, God forbid it, Lord!, I suggest he is comparing Jesus to the prophets who died.
+So when Peter in verse 22B states, God forbid it, Lord!, I suggest he is comparing Jesus to the prophets who died.
 Peter continued, This shall never happen to You.
 See also these similar verses in Matthew 17:22,23; 20:17-19; 26:2; 27:39,40; 28:5-7.

 3) Assuming Peter was not thinking of Christ′s death, that would mean he did not grasp the fourth thing from the X center point: Jesus would be raised from the dead.
 The two B CORRESPONDING ELEMENTS are then a CONTRAST between the Christ who would live, the B element, and the Christ who would die, the B′ element.
 In the QUESTION for B, the revelation that Jesus is the Christ was from the Holy Spirit.
 In B′, Peter had no Holy Spirit revelation about the resurrection.
 Therefore, Peter was told, Get behind Me, Satan!
 Peter seemed so close when he identified Jesus as the Messiah, the Son of the living God.